Formula: In mathematics

 is an expression of Newton's second law, and is applicable to a wide range of physical situations.
 Other formulas, such as the use of the equation of a sine curve to model the movement of the tides in a bay, may be created to solve a particular problem.
 In all cases, however, formulas form the basis for calculations.

-Expressions are distinct from formulas in that they cannot contain an equals sign (=).
-Expressions can be likened to phrases the same way formulas can be likened to grammatical sentences.
+Expressions are distinct from formulas in the sense that they don't usually contain relations like equality (=) or inequality (<).
+Expressions denote a mathematical object, where as formulas denote a statement about mathematical objects.
+This is analogous to natural language, where a noun phrase refers to an object, and a whole sentence refers to a fact.
+For example, $8x-5$ is an expression, while $8x-5 \geq 3$ is a formula.